 The teacher blinks, "You read that last night?"

-"Yes," answers Blue, "But I guess you'd rather hear about a talking cat barging into a house and scaring two children and their fish."
+"Yes," answers Blue, "But I guess you'd rather hear about a talking cat barging into a house and scaring two children and their minion."

 It finally dawns on Mrs. Brasswell that her strange student may be more advanced than she is qualified to teach.
 She doesn't want to admit this, however.
 Instead she crisply tells him, "Alright.
 If you're so smart that our reading is below you, then let's see how well you comprehend what you claim to have read.
 I want you to write a five page report on A Midsummer Night's Dream.
 Summarize what it's about and tell me what you think of it.
 Please turn it in to me Monday morning.
 In the meantime, try to pay attention to the class's discussion of the assigned reading, please."
 With that she turns on her heel and returns to the front of the room where she determinedly ignores the blue boy for the rest of the lesson.